Why Consider Annuities?

 You would be taxed as ordinary income on any distribution of earnings.

-The good news is that If you purchase an immediate annuity using funds subject to RMD requirements you may exclude that amount from your RMD calculation.
+The good news is that If you purchase an immediate annuity using funds subject to RMD requirements you may exclude that amount from your RMD calculation subject to the IRS Code.

 Once you choose to annuitize an Immediate Annuity you are unable to withdraw or terminate the contract. (once you begin receiving income.)

-We focus on Fixed and Indexed Annuity Offerings
+We focus on Fixed and Fixed Indexed Annuity Offerings

-If you are more of a conservative investor, a fixed annuity may appeal to you.
+If you are fiscally conservative at this point in your life, a fixed annuity may appeal to you.

-Our clients enjoy the safety of principal protection, steady tax-deferred growth, a guaranteed minimum rate of return (set annually), and insurer guaranteed income options.
+Our clients enjoy the safety of principal protection, steady tax-deferred growth, a guaranteed minimum rate of return (which is set annually), and insurer-guaranteed income options.

 In the first year, your annuity will get off to a faster start with an additional interest rate credit where applicable.

-When purchasing Annuities it is recommended that you do not utilize funds which could later create a liquidity crisis in your personal finances.
+When purchasing Annuities, it is not recommended that you utilize funds that will later create a liquidity crisis in your finances.

-1. Consider your individual situation and seek additional guidance from a tax advisor.
+Consider your situation and seek additional guidance from a tax advisor.
 Although Variable Annuities offer tax deferral, if you are considering one to fund a qualified retirement plan or IRA, you should do so for the variable annuity’s features and benefits other than tax deferral.
 In these cases, tax deferral is not an additional benefit of the variable annuity.
-References throughout this material to tax advantages, such as tax deferral and tax-free transfers, are subject to this consideration.
+References throughout this material to tax advantages, and tax treatment of specific annuity products such as tax deferral and tax-free transfers, are subject to this consideration you must consult a CPA or other tax professional to give you sound advice for your specific financial condition.

-4. Guarantees apply to certain insurance and annuity products and are subject to product terms, exclusions and limitations of the insurer contract, and the insurer’s claims-paying ability and financial strength.
+.
+Guarantees apply to certain insurance and annuity products and are subject to product terms, exclusions, and limitations within the insurer contract, and the insurer’s claims-paying ability and financial strength.

-5. Some Deferred Income Annuity contracts are or may become irrevocable upon the activation of income payments, when this occurs they may no longer have a cash surrender value.
+Some Deferred Income Annuity contracts are or may become irrevocable upon the activation of income payments, when this occurs, they may no longer have a cash surrender value.
 Please review policy documents carefully.